Hilderin/FNANuget/readme.md

 # Nuget package for FNA
-The objective for this package is to make it easier to setup a new projet with FNA-XNA.
+The objective for this package is to make it easier to setup a new project with FNA-XNA.
+No need to download, build the FNA.sln dans setup the native librairies.

+WARNING: This package has not been tested on Linux/Mac.

 ## How to build